 The Malassezia fungus is present on dogs’ skin, and under normal conditions, it never causes a problem.
 However, should the immune system take a hit, this fungus might seize the opportunity that the weakened immune system represents for infection.
 This enables the fungus to multiply, leading to a yeast infection.
 Infections of this nature are known as opportunistic infections, and they can be difficult to prevent.

 Sometimes, the immune system may be repressed due to medications that the dog is taking, such as corticosteroids.
 Other dogs might have immune deficiencies that lead to a poor ability to fight off a yeast infection.
 Fortunately, yeast dermatitis is not contagious, so it’s not something that your dog can contract from another dog or pass on.

 Certain canine breeds seem to experience higher rates of yeast dermatitis than others.

 Knowing the signs of yeast dermatitis can help you catch it early and get a headstart on treatment.

 Diagnosing Malassezia Dermatitis

 Your vet can diagnose this skin condition by obtaining a skin sample and examining it under a microscope.

 Treating Yeast Dermatitis

 Oral medications tend to be used for the most severe and repetitive cases of Malassezia dermatitis.
 Antibiotics may also be required to treat bacterial skin infections that commonly accompany dermatitis.
 Treatment by oral medication lasts for several months.
-Close monitoring of your dog’s blood is required with such medications because they have some serious potential side effects.
+Close monitoring of your dog’s blood is required with such medications because they can have serious side effects.

-Featured Image Credit: Kittima05, Shutterstock
+Featured Image: Kittima05, Shutterstock